gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "What was that supposed to be?"
 Sindy scowled.

 Maddy let her paws fall to her sides.
-"Sonics," she said with a forced.
+"Special Leaf using his powers."

+Sindy rolled her eyes,
-Sindy jumped and squeaked as the cleaner bot rolled up to them.
+then jumped and squeaked as the cleaner bot rolled up to them.
 "What's that!?"

 "It's aright," Maddy reassured her.
 "It just keeps the place tidy.
-Oh, but what's this?"
+Oh, but what's *this*?"

 The hatch on the cleaner bot's back slid open.
 Its spidery arm unfolded and tentatively offered a chain of carefully-cleaned paper clips to Maddy.